-At some point, your child may feel that an allowance isn't enough money for their spending habits and they would like to earn some additional money.
-There are lots of great jobs for kids that can help them learn about responsibility while earning their own money.
+There are lots of great jobs for kids under 13 that can empower them and help them mature.
+After all, at some point, your child may feel that their allowance isn't enough for their spending habits.
 The pay rates are variable based on your location, the difficulty, and the length of time to complete each job.

 Babysitter

-Teens and pre-teens can earn money by babysitting younger children for neighbors and friends.
-The Red Cross offers babysitting classes to prepare 11- to 15-year-olds for babysitting.
+One of the most popular jobs for kids under 13, teens and pre-teens can earn money by babysitting younger children for neighbors and friends.
+The Red Cross offers classes to prepare 11- to 15-year-olds for babysitting.
 For younger children, a mother's helper job may be appropriate; the parent remains at home during the babysitting job.

 Pet Sitter

-This is often a great starter job for young children.
+This is often a great starter job for kids.
 The responsibilities typically include stopping by a neighbor's house to feed an animal a few times per day while the owners are away.
-Also, they can offer to bring in the newspaper or mail and water any houseplants.
+They can also offer to bring in the mail and water any houseplants.

 Lemonade Stand